 Welcome back to Derby Libraries

-Derby Local Studies and Family History Library is currently closed to members of the public but will continue to take enquiries by phone, text and email.
+Derby Local Studies and Family History Library is currently closed to members of the public but is taking enquiries by phone, text and email.

 For full details on current services, please visit our COVID-19 Libraries news page.

 Thu 22 Oct 2020

 We extended the return dates for all library books borrowed before lockdown in March 2020.
 These books, and any borrowed before 12 Sep, are now due back before 7 December 2020.
 Late fees may apply if books are not renewed or returned by this date.

 We hope you enjoyed your library books!
 If you had any favourites let us know, we'd love to hear from you.

 If you have any questions or concerns about returning your books please contact our team who will be very happy to help.

 You can once again place holds on the Derby Libraries catalogue.
 Placing holds can greatly expand the range of book titles available to you, whichever library you use.
 We are delighted to be able to offer this popular, easy to use service to our customers again.

 To request a book, search the Derby Libraries online catalogue, place a hold on the book you want to read and choose which Derby Library you would like to collect your book from (Alvaston, Mickleover, Normanton or Riverside Library).
 Staff will then email you when your book is ready for collection.
 Holds can also be collected from the Community Managed Libraries operating a Select and Collect service (currently Allestree, Blagreaves, Chaddesden, Chellaston and Spondon).